LuccaQuirino61/MicroPython-Raspberry-Pi-Pico-2-ADC-Conversion-Time-Test/README.md

 ## Expected Outcome
 As we are working with a PWM frequency of 50kHz, the period of one cycle of our system is 20us.
 Therefore, we need the two ADC conversion time to be less than 20us.

+## Results
+The average conversion time of the two ADCs was **16.54us** after 100 PWM cycle periods.
+Therefore, for a period of 20us of PWM, we achieved, with two ADCs, a satisfactory response time for a real-time control system.

 ## Author
 Lucca Pereira Parenti Quirino, Electrical Engineering Student - INEP - UFSC